- What is Big Data in Recruitment?

 Traditional methods of hiring, which relied heavily on resumes, interviews, human analytics, and gut feelings, are now being revolutionized by the power of big data.

+Yet, the using of big data for recruiting within IT companies involves increasing budget sizes if you implement advanced AI tools.
 We'll explore the plus factors of big data for recruiting and answer whether its impact on the hiring process is worth urgent investments.

 What is Big Data in Recruitment?

+Big data recruitment is the practice, which helps process big amounts of data, which later help with hiring decisions.
 Sophisticated algorithms and artificial intelligence (AI) collect data to identify patterns and trends “invisible” to human recruiters and help companies find ideal employees.

 Sources of Big Data for Recruiters